simontran7/dev-notes/src/computer-systems/data-representation.md

   sign    biased exponent               fraction
 ```

+> **Note**\
-> **Note**: It may not be possible to store a given $x$ exactly with such a scheme whenever the actual exponent is outside of the possible range, or if the fraction field can't fit in the allocated number of bits (i.e., say for single precision, bits 24 and bits 25, where bit 0 is the implicit integer, are ones)
+> It may not be possible to store a given $x$ exactly with such a scheme whenever the actual exponent is outside of the possible range, or if the fraction field can't fit in the allocated number of bits (i.e., say for single precision, bits 24 and bits 25, where bit 0 is the implicit integer, are ones)

 ### Fields